s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 * author of the commit (i.e. the person that wrote or changed the respective lines)
 * the committer (the person who committed the work of the author)
-* the parent of the commit (if applicable) – this is a pointer to a commit hash
+* the parent of the commit (if it has one) – this is a pointer to a commit hash

 In the example further below, we will see when author and committer can differ: For the merge commit we're going to be looking at, I am the author but GitHub committed for me since I executed the merge on the GitHub UI.
 Another example would be if someone *rebases* my commits on top of another parent.
 That means that they will take my work and replay it on top of another parent than the one I used originally.
 We will focus on such advanced git maneuvers in a subsequent article.

-Since every commit contains a reference to its parent (if it has one), we can think of commits as a linked list.
-If a commit has more than one parent, it is a merge commit.
+Since every commit contains a reference to its parent (if it has one), we can think of commits as a linked list where each commit has between `0` and `n` parents:

+* If a commit has zero parents, it is the very first commit.
+* If it has two (or more), it is a merge commit.
 Usually, two branches would be merged so that the resulting commit would have two parents but it is also possible (albeit unusual) to merge more than two branches.
-If a commit has zero parents, it is the very first commit.
-If it has two (or more), it is a merge commit, and if it has one, it is a "normal" commit.
+* If a commit has one parent, it is a "normal" commit, i.e. neither a merge commit nor the very first commit in a repository.

 Let's say our collaborators Anna and Wolfgang have been busy and our git tree currently looks like this:

 ![The current git tree](current-git-tree.png)

+> Hint if you have not read the previous articles:\
 > To be able to use the `lg` command alias, add this line to your `~/.gitconfig` file under the [alias] section:
 >
 >```shell